quchen/articles/algebraic-blindness.md

 - Unit is not very blind, since even synonyms of it mostly mean the same thing: we don’t really care about the result.

-In GHCi’s source code, there is a value of type `Maybe Bool` passed around, which has three possble values:
+In GHCi’s source code, there is a value of type `Maybe Bool` passed around, which has three possible values:

 1. `Nothing` means there is no more input to process when GHCi is invoked via `ghc -e`.